iterative/dvc.org/content/docs/user-guide/project-structure/configuration.md

 <admon type="warn">

-`.dvc/config` is meant to be tracked by Git and should not contain sensitive user info or secrets (passwords, SSH keys, etc).
-Other [config file locations](#config-file-locations) can be used as well.
+`.dvc/config` is meant to be tracked by Git and should not contain sensitive info or secrets (passwords, keys, etc).
+[Config file locations](#config-file-locations) outside the repo can be used as well.

 </admon>